TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Materials and Methods

 The choice of the target reference depends on the specific genome sequencing application.
-The size of target reference is a major constraint in most prior works, limiting the generality of the prior approaches.
-We design \proposal{} such that its runtime performance scales well with the size of the target reference so that it is applicable to {any} genome sequencing application.
+The size of the target reference is a major constraint in most prior works, limiting the generality of the prior approaches.
+We design \proposal{} such that its runtime performance scales well with the size of the target reference so that it is applicable to any genome sequencing application.
 We achieve our design goal because 1) the performance of \BaseConv{} is independent of the size of the target reference, and 2) the performance of \SimCheck{} module scales well with the increasing target reference size.

-\BaseConv{}, the first component of \proposal{}{,} is a light-weight neural network based basecaller that produces noisy reads.
+\BaseConv{}, the first component of \proposal{}, is a lightweight neural network-based basecaller that produces noisy reads.
 Although \BaseConv{} is not designed to be as accurate as the state-of-the-art basecallers, its combination with \SimCheck{} is effective in determining if the read is an \target{} read with respect to the target reference.
-We develop \BaseConv{} { by modifying the} state-of-the-art basecaller Bonito{'s architecture in three ways:} 1) {reducing the channel sizes of convolution layers,} 2) removing the skip connections, {and 3) reducing the number of basic convolution blocks.} Prior work~\cite{singh2022framework} shows that Bonito's model is over-provisioned, and we can maintain very high accuracy with reduced model sizes.
-Following prior work's insight, {we generate different neural network models by pruning the channel sizes of convolution and convolution blocks.
-The specific \BaseConv{} configurations tested are designed based on our intuition.
-We select the neural network architecture for \BaseConv{} that balances basecalling accuracy with the pre-basecalling filtering performance.}
+We develop \BaseConv{} by modifying the state-of-the-art basecaller Bonito's architecture in three ways: 1) reducing the channel sizes of convolution layers, 2) removing the skip connections, and 3) reducing the number of basic convolution blocks.
+Prior work~\cite{singh_rubicon_2024} shows that Bonito's model is over-provisioned, and we can maintain very high accuracy with reduced model sizes.
+Following prior work's insight, we generate different neural network models by pruning the channel sizes of convolution and convolution blocks.
+The specific \BaseConv{} configurations are tested and designed based on our intuition.
+We select the neural network architecture for \BaseConv{} that balances basecalling accuracy with the pre-basecalling filtering performance.